Dark Cloud: Gameplay

 Dark Cloud is an action role-playing game played from a third-person perspective, in which the player moves through procedurally-generated dungeons, battling monsters and collecting items.
 On random dungeon levels, the player may have the option of entering a separate "back door" area which contains stronger monsters and rarer treasure.
 Although the majority of combat involves real time hack and slash, the player will occasionally "Duel" an enemy.
 In this type of battle, the player must correctly press a sequence of buttons, similar to a quick time event.
-Whilst in dungeons, the player has both a health meter and a thirst meter.
+While in dungeons, the player has both a health meter and a thirst meter.
 The thirst meter gradually decreases over time, and when fully depleted, it causes the health meter to begin to decrease.
 To prevent the thirst meter from depleting, the player must drink water or step into one of the pools found in many dungeon levels.

 A major component of Dark Clouds gameplay involves special items called "Atla" which are used to rebuild the world outside the dungeons.
 Atla, which are present in most dungeon levels, are large spherical objects which can be retrieved by Toan only.
 When Atla are removed from the dungeon, they transform into pieces of the world (trees, houses, villagers, etc.).
 These pieces must then be reassembled in "Georama mode"; a gameplay mode similar to city-building games, in which the player can arrange the pieces onto the landscape.
 After villagers have been placed, the player can speak to them to discover their wishes for rebuilding the village, regarding both what they need for their own house to be rebuilt completely, and where they wish their house to be placed.
 The player's progress in terms of collecting Atla, rebuilding the village and fulfilling the villagers' wishes are recorded as percentages.
 When all three reach 100%, the village is complete, although it is not necessary for the player to reach 100% in all three to be able to move on to the next set of dungeons and the next village; the player must only acquire 100% in collection and rebuilding to unlock the next village.
 Completing 100% of the villagers' wishes is not a requirement, although if the player does reach 100%, they are awarded a bonus item/ability.